 The raw dog food revolution has been gathering pace for decades.
-One of the many queries dog owners have when weighing up the pros and cons of raw nutrition for their dog is if feeding raw will help their portly pooch lose weight.
+One of the many queries dog owners have when weighing up the pros and cons of raw nutrition is whether a raw diet can help their dog lose weight.

 Over the past four years, pet obesity has steadily risen and the signs of how this has taken its toll are starting to show.
 A scientific study claimed that there has been a 900% increase in diabetes as a direct result of obesity.

 With such alarming data, it's little wonder that wondering whether a raw diet could provide the long term solution to helping our dog's weight management.

 The longer answer on whether raw feeding and dog weight loss are linked is a little more complex.
 So let's dive in.

 Dog obesity - the facts